ChainAgnostic/CAIPs/CAIPs/caip-6.md

 - the Tendermint `chain_id` from the genesis file (a JSON-compatible unicode string)
 - `utf8` being the UTF-8 encoding
 - `sha256` being the SHA256 hash function
-- `hex` being a lowecase hex encoder
+- `hex` being a lowercase hex encoder
 - `first_16_chars` being the first 16 characters

 ## Rationale